muhammed88hassan/Matlab_Projects/README.md

 4- Electric machines: Simulation of different types of electric motors and generators in various conditions and study cases.

 5- Power Electronics: Simulation of some power electronics circuits using Simulink.

+6- Maths : Newton’s method for solving the system of equations.
+7- Control : Modelling DC Motor and controlling it, Milk to cheese process modelling and control